afnankhanniazi/DevelopersHub-Data-Science-Internship/README.md

 # DevelopersHub Data Science & Analytics Portfolio

 ## 📌 Overview
-This repository contains my completed portfolio projects for the Data Science & Analytics Internship at DevelopersHub Corporation.
+This repository contains my completed portfolio projects for the Data Science & Analytics Program at DevelopersHub Corporation.
 The tasks demonstrate end-to-end data pipeline competencies: from raw data ingestion and exploratory data analysis (EDA), to advanced machine learning modeling, time-series forecasting, and interactive deployment.

 ## 👨‍💻 About Me
 As a final-year Computer Science student actively pursuing Graduate Trainee and Junior Data Scientist roles, my objective is to bridge the gap between complex mathematical algorithms and actionable business intelligence.